National Defence Academy (India): Campus

 The administrative headquarters of the NDA was named the Sudan Block, in honor of the sacrifices of Indian soldiers in the Sudan theatre during the East African campaign.
-It was inaugurated by then Ambassador of Sudan to India, Rahmatullah Abdulla, on 30 May 1959.
+It was inaugurated by the then Ambassador of Sudan to India, Rahmatullah Abdulla, on 30 May 1959.
 The building is a three-story basalt and granite structure constructed with Jodhpur red sandstone.
 Its architecture features an exterior design comprising a blend of arches, pillars, and verandahs, topped by a dome.
 The foyer has white Italian marble flooring and paneling on the interior walls.

-NDA has an excellent infrastructure for the all-round training of cadets and a vast array of facilities like spacious and well-maintained classrooms, well-equipped labs, three Olympic size swimming pools, gymnasiums, 32 football fields, two polo grounds, a cricket stadium, and several squash and tennis courts.
+NDA presents a variety of facilities, such as classrooms, labs, three Olympic-sized swimming pools, gymnasiums, 32 football fields, two polo grounds, a cricket stadium, and several squash and tennis courts.
 The academic year is divided into two terms, viz.
 Spring (January to May) and Autumn (July to December).
 A cadet must undergo training for a total of six terms before graduating from the NDA.

 Administration

 Commandants

-The Commandant of the National Defence Academy is the head and overall in-charge of the academy.
+The Commandant of the National Defence Academy is the head and is in overall charge of the academy.
 The Commandant is a three-star rank officer from the three Services in rotation.
 Major General Thakur Mahadeo Singh, DSO was the first commandant of JSW at IMA.
 Major General Enaith Habibullah was the last head of the JSW and the First Commandant of NDA at Pune.

-Procedure for the selection of Cadets
+Selection procedure

-Applicants to the NDA are selected via a written exam conducted by the UPSC every year, followed by extensive interviews by the Services Selection Board covering general aptitude, psychological testing, team skills, leadership qualities as well as physical and social skills, along with medical tests.
+NDA applicants are selected via a written exam conducted twice in a year by the UPSC, followed byi interviews hosted by the Services Selection Board (SSB) covering general aptitude, psychological testing, team skills, leadership qualities as well as physical and social skills, along with medical tests.
 Incoming classes are accepted twice a year for semesters starting in July and January.
 About 4,00,000 applicants sit for each written exam every year.
-Typically, about 6,300 of these are invited to interview and finally, 300-350 are selected to attend the course.
+Typically, about 6,300 of these are invited to interview, and finally, 300-350 are selected to attend the course.
 The minimum age should be 16 1/2 years and maximum age should be 19 1/2 years.
 The number of students who were admitted to the Joint Services Wing of the National Defence Academy during 1953-54 was 572.
 The total number of applications received in UPSC was 6,061.

-Applicants who join the Air Force through the flying branch also go through a test called Computerized Pilot Selection System or CPSS for short.
+Applicants who join the Air Force through the flying branch also go through a test called the Computerized Pilot Selection System, or CPSS for short.
 Cadets who are accepted and complete the program are sent to their respective training academies for at least one year of training before granting of commission: army cadets go to Indian Military Academy (IMA) at Dehradun, air force cadets to Air Force Academy (AFA) at Dundigal, Hyderabad, and naval cadets to Indian Naval Academy (INA) at Ezhimala, Kerala.